Hanoi Highway

-Hà Nội Highway or Hanoi Highway, formerly called Bien Hoa Highway, is the road linking Ho Chi Minh City and Biên Hòa.
+Hà Nội Highway or Hanoi Highway (Vietnamese: Xa lộ Hà Nội), also known as National Route 52 (Vietnamese: Quốc lộ 52), formerly called Biên Hòa Highway (Vietnamese: Xa lộ Biên Hòa), is the road linking Ho Chi Minh City and Biên Hòa.

 History

-The Hanoi Highway, formerly known as Bien Hoa Highway, was constructed between July 1957 and April 1961.
+The Hanoi Highway, formerly known as Biên Hòa Highway (or Saigon–Biên Hòa Highway) was constructed between July 1957 and April 1961, started at Phan Thanh Giản Bridge (now is Điện Biên Phủ Bridge) between District 1 and Bình Thạnh (before 1975 was Thạnh Mỹ Tây commune, Gò Vấp District, Province of Gia Định), crosses Nhieu Loc–Thi Nghe Channel and end at Chợ Sặt T-intersection.
 The road was funded by American economic aid as a part of a massive nation building effort conducted over the course of the Vietnam War.
-The highway originally was nearly 32 kilometers long and 21 meters wide, spanning between the 4 Hang Xanh intersection and the intersection of Highway 1A 3 Gorges.
-At the moment of its inauguration by President Ngo Dinh Diem, the highway had two major bridges, six intermediate bridges, drainage systems, and erosion and traffic controls.
+The highway originally was nearly 32 kilometers long and 21 meters wide, spanning between the 4-way Hàng Xanh intersection and the Chợ Sặt Y-intersection of Highway 1A.
+At the time of its inauguration by President Ngo Dinh Diem, each direction had two lanes, and the highway had two major bridges: the Newport Bridge (the former name of Saigon Bridge; 982 m long) across the Saigon River and Đồng Nai Bridge (453 m long) across the Đồng Nai River, six intermediate bridges, drainage systems, and erosion and traffic controls.
 The highway was surfaced with asphalt, a relatively modern innovation.

-Though the highway was constructed under the pretenses of economic development, the use of this cutting-edge technology bred suspicion that the highway had been built with the intent of military use.
+Though the highway was constructed under the pretenses of economic development, there was suspicion that the highway had been built with the intent of military use.
 However, many countered that the presence of the highway would encourage local residents to build communities and open businesses along the roadside, a narrative that the United States happily adopted.
 All in all, paid for under the pretenses of non-military economic development, the road cost more than that which was spent on "labor, community development, social welfare, health, housing, and education combined for the period 1954-1961."